Medical Education

 • ENT Junior Resident Boot Camp

-• Microsurgery/Local and Free Flap Course – hosted with other Houston residencies programs
+• Microsurgery/Local and Free Flap Course - hosted with other Houston residency programs

 • Microsurgery Simulation Lab